resslerruntime/overledger-sdk-javascript/README.md

 From the DLT level `overledger.dlts.[dlt]`

 #### Set Account
-This function set the default account for the specified blockchain into the SDK, every transaction will be signed by this account
+This function sets the default account for the specified blockchain into the SDK, every transaction will be signed by this account
 Usage: `setAccount(privateKey)`
 *Must be a WIF key for bitcoin*